-Research has since discovered how CBT impacts the brain’s processing of clinical symptoms through an altered cerebral loop between nociception, emotions, and cognitions; leading to increased access to executive regions for the reappraisal of pain.
-In other words, CBT, and more specifically, ACT, can help patients stop the chronic pain cycle; health practitioners have experienced this firsthand, and now the neuroscience and neuroimaging techniques are proving it.
+Recently, research has revealed how CBT impacts the brain’s processing of clinical symptoms through an altered cerebral loop between nociception, emotions, and cognitions; leading to increased access to executive regions for the reappraisal of pain.
+In other words, CBT, and more specifically, ACT, can help patients to end the chronic pain cycle; health practitioners have witnessed this firsthand, and now, neuroscience and neuroimaging techniques are proving it.
 (3,4)CBT impacts the brain’s processing of clinical symptoms through an altered cerebral loop Click To Tweet

 Your Brain on Pain

-A 2012 study published in the Journal of Pain and included an analysis of fMRI scans revealed that cognitive behavioral therapy led to increased activations in the ventrolateral prefrontal/lateral orbitofrontal cortex.
-These regions of the brain are associated with executive function and cognitive control.
-The findings point to the prefrontal cortex as a key center with regard to the modulation and regulation of pain and emotion.
+A 2012 study published in the Journal of Pain, which included an analysis of fMRI scans, revealed that cognitive behavioral therapy led to increased activation of the ventrolateral prefrontal/lateral orbitofrontal cortex.
+These regions of the brain are associated with executive function and cognitive control, pointing to the prefrontal cortex as a key player in the modulation and regulation of pain and emotion.